Questions and Answers about Antibiotics in Chicken Production

 - Monensin: is an ionophore used for the prevention of coccidiosis and has no human usage.

 - Penicillin: is an antibiotic that is used very infrequently in broiler production.
 Its only use is to treat flocks that succumb to gangrenous dermatitis, another clostridial disease – which is uncommon, but has occurred at a low rate.
-Penicillin use has not been a standard practice for the purposes of growth promotion in broilers, but it will be phased out for growth promotion purposes in livestock and poultry under the FDA’s guidance plan.
+Penicillin use has not been a standard practice for the purposes of growth promotion in broilers, but it was phased out for growth promotion purposes in livestock and poultry in 2016 under the FDA’s guidance plan.

 - Robenedine Hydrochloride: is not an antibiotic.
 It is a non-antibiotic coccidiostat used in veterinary medicine for the control of coccidiosis, a debilitating protozoal infection in poultry.
 Robenedine has no human usage.

 - Tylosin: is a Macrolide antibiotic that is used in veterinary medicine to prevent necrotic enteritis in broilers, an infection caused by the bacteria Clostridium.
-It is a medically important antibiotic and its use will be phased out for growth promotion purposes in livestock and poultry under the FDA’s guidance plan.
+It is a medically important antibiotic and it was phased out for growth promotion purposes in livestock and poultry in 2016 under the FDA’s guidance plan.

 - Virginiamycin: is a Streptogramin antibiotic used strategically to prevent necrotic enteritis, an infection caused by the bacteria Clostridium.
-It is a medically important antibiotic and its use will be phased out for growth promotion purposes in livestock and poultry under the FDA’s guidance plan.
+It is a medically important antibiotic and it was phased out for growth promotion purposes in livestock and poultry in 2016 under the FDA’s guidance plan.

 Are there antibiotics in the chicken I eat?